Blog>Trade>Joint ventures: The advantages and disadvantages

 Another option is to set up a business partnership or a limited liability partnership.

-What are the risks of joint venture?
+What are the risks of a joint venture?

 Why would you want a joint venture?